IntelSoftware/SYCL_101/modern/1_uniform_initialization.rst

    foo object{13, 2.7}; // compilation error

-The error occurs because instead of using first constructor (with `int` and `float`) there is the constructor overload to the "strongly preferred" one with `std::initializer_list` as a parameter.
-So the problem is because of  narrowing conversions from `int` and `double` to `bool`.
+The error occurs because instead of using first constructor (with :code:`int` and :code:`float`) there is the constructor overload to the "strongly preferred" one with :code:`std::initializer_list` as a parameter.
+So the problem is because of  narrowing conversions from :code:`int` and :code:`double` to :code:`bool`.

 Summary